Who manages graduate research degrees?

 Graduate Research School

-The Graduate Research School administers graduate research degrees.
-The School keeps records of all information on your candidature including supervisors, progress reports, how long you have been enrolled in a graduate research degree, any study away from the University, suspension of enrolment, extensions, examiners, and examiners' reports.
+The Graduate Research School (GRS) administers graduate research degrees.
+The GRS keeps candidate records including supervisors, progress reports, enrolment details, any study away from the University, leave, extensions and examination details.

 Graduate Research School staff can provide information about the administration and procedures for graduate research degrees.